abulka/pynsource/README.md

 An affordable, commercial [Pro Edition](http://pynsource.com/pricing.html) is also available with extra features like zoom and the ability to drag to connect shapes.

-**Note**: Latest snap is 1.76 beta 2 - if you want the latest master (29th March 2020) as an easy to excecute app.
+**Note**: Latest snap is 1.76 beta 2 - if you want the latest master (29th March 2020).
 Improvements include better logging and reporting of Python parsing syntax errors.
 If you need a Mac or Windows beta binary, please let me know.

 ### To run from source code ###

-You need Python 3.6 or later already installed, and pip3, then simply:
+You need `python3`, specifically Python 3.7 or later *(Linux can be Python 3.6)*  installed, and `pip3`, then simply:

     $ git clone https://github.com/abulka/pynsource.git
     $ cd pynsource
-    $ pip install -r requirements.txt
+    $ pip3 install -r requirements.txt
-    $ ./run
+    $ ./run (Mac, Linux) .\bin\rungui.bat (Windows 10)

 Linux Users: Please use the script `bin/install-linux` to pip install needed dependencies, including a wxPython wheel specific to Ubuntu 18.
 Edit the script to change to your version number of Ubuntu.

+The GUI toolkit [wxpython](https://wxpython.org/) that `Pynsource` relies on unfortunately needs a ‘proper’ **framework** Python environment to run in, which means no virtual environments - use your main Python e.g. brew Python on a Mac or an official install from python.org for Windows 10.
+The default Python 3 on Ubuntu 18.04 is fine too.
+However I've recently discovered that you can use a [pyenv](https://github.com/pyenv/pyenv) environment for building and running Pynsource, see [this issue](https://github.com/abulka/pynsource/issues/68#issuecomment-605612292) for more info on how to do this.

-Or simply use the prebuilt binaries executables!
+Or simply use the prebuilt binaries executables listed above!
+Or install via the one-click [Linux snap](http://bit.ly/pynsource-snap).

 Features
 --------